-Normal results are negative, meaning that no Campylobacter bacteria were found in your stool.
+Normal results are negative.
+This means no Campylobacter bacteria were found in your stool.

-A positive result means that the bacteria were found and that you may have a Campylobacter infection.
+A positive result means that the bacteria were found.
+You may have a Campylobacter infection.

 How is this test done?

 This test requires a sample of your stool.
-Your doctor will tell you how to collect and deliver the sample.
-If you aren't able to give a stool sample, you doctor may take the sample by inserting a swab into your rectum.
+Your health care provider will tell you how to collect and deliver the sample.
+If you aren't able to give a stool sample, your provider may take the sample by putting a swab into your rectum.

 What might affect my test results?

 Timing is important.
-If you've been in the hospital for more than three days, your results may not be accurate.
+If you've been in the hospital for more than 3 days, your results may not be accurate.
 Contaminating the sample with urine or toilet paper can affect your results.